alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-veterinary-medicines.markdown

 You have to [apply by email for a Defra-SFA certificate](#apply-email).

-Otherwise, you register to apply online by emailing exportcert@vmd.defra.gsi.gov.uk.
+Otherwise, you register to apply online by emailing <exportcert@vmd.defra.gsi.gov.uk>.

 You can then [sign in to apply](https://www.vmd.defra.gov.uk/EC/Login.aspx).

-The fee is £30 (£15 for a certified copy).
-You’ll get an invoice after you’ve applied from The VMD (Veterinary Medicines Directorate)
+The fee is £30 (£15 if you need a certified copy).
+You’ll get an invoice after you’ve applied from VMD.

-As part of your application, you can ask for the following to be attached to your export documentation:
+When applying, you can ask for the following to be attached to your export documentation:

 - manufacturing authorisation
 - a summary of product characteristics (SPC) or product literature (or both)